melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="2224" height="342" alt="Percentage Change in Donation Volume" src="https://github.com/user-attachments/assets/1c53d001-2ca1-4158-935e-8b18a75563dd" />

-Analyzing the donation volumes, we again see a similar pattern in fluctuations.
-There is a peak in total donation volume in May and another peak in donation volume in December.
+* Analyzing the donation volumes, we again see a similar pattern in fluctuations.

+* There is a peak in total donation volume in May and another peak in donation volume in December.

+* Knowing that the Chef Gala was hosted in May, it would explain the higher number of donations as compared to the other months.
+Furthermore, reasonably, during holiday times like in the December months, increased fundraising efforts and holiday activities could also explain why donation volume increased.

 #### Impacts of certain events like Chef Gala, Holiday Gift Drive.

-Donations peaked in May 2025 and when analyzing the donations made during May, it seems that a lot of the donations were made in support of the Chef Gala designed to support programs in supporting people entering the workforce by providing training and jobs to the non-profits participants.
+Donations peaked in May 2025 and it seems that a portion of donations were made made in support of the Chef Gala designed to support educational and workforce programs.
 This graph shows how the chef gala accounted for $261,510 of donations made during May 2025.
 The rest are a variety of funding efforts from different organizations.

 <img width="2106" height="1590" alt="chef gala fundraising efforts" src="https://github.com/user-attachments/assets/8cf79012-1367-4aad-81cf-c7bec6c52625" />

-In analyzing the proportion of donor types by month, this graph shows that a majority of donations are covered by Foundation donations.
-Out of the total sum of donations, 80.78% of the total donations were made by foundations, followed by 7.22% made by Individual donors.
-Foundations are likely the largest partners in the non-profit allowing for the organization to host potentailly host events in partnership with some of the foundations increasing donation efforts.
+* 80% of donations are covered by foundations

+* 7.22% made by Individual donors.

+* Foundations are likely the largest partners in the non-profit allowing for the organization to host new events in partnership oundations increasing donation efforts.
 Interestingly, because Individuals are the next highest percentage, it is important to acknowledge the strong impacts that individual donors make on the organization.
+This means that the organization could further individual funding efforts through community outreach efforts using social media, or in person fundraising methods.

 <p align = "middle">
   <img width="450" height = "700" alt = "Monthly Donor Distribution" src="https://github.com/user-attachments/assets/875ba0bb-89f5-4c31-bf10-cb0a4ef64b0d" />